What Size Dog Door Do I Need? Your Guide On How to Measure a Dog For a Dog Door

 You need the flap door to be at least that wide.
 It doesn't need to be wider, but it should not be any narrower.
 Pay special attention if your dog has a particularly deep chest or is low slung and adjust your doggie door size selection accordingly.
 For pet owners with more than one pet, make sure that you do this with your widest and tallest pet so that the doggy door size you choose works for all your pets.

 Step 1: Have your pet stand completely upright.
 For multi-pet homes, make sure to do this with your largest dog or cat.

 Step 2: Grab a tape measure or ruler and measure the height from the floor to the top of your pet's withers (the highest point of their shoulders).

 Step 3: Now that you have your dog's height let's factor in step-over...

-Note that Step-Over can get a little tricky to customize for installations in locations such as French doors or sliding doors, which may have less wiggle room for Step-Over height without risking the integrity of the door frame/glass.
+Note: the step-over can get a little tricky to customize for installations such as French doors or sliding doors, which may have less wiggle room for step-over height.
+You cannot have a dog door too high above the ground without risking the integrity of the door frame/glass.

 Tip: You can cut a hole in a piece of cardboard the same size as the pet door you want to buy.
 You can then hold it up and test to see that it's wide and tall enough, the step-over is the right size, and if all your pets can fit.